Josuto/monguito/README.md

 implementation for MongoDB with Mongoose i.e., `MongooseRepository`.
 This class is an abstract template to be extended by concrete domain object-specific repository classes.

-All the classes composing the abstract repository are included at the `src/adapters` folder.
-Besides, you may find the abstract repository integration tests under the `src/adapters/__tests__` folder.
-Following Clean Code, these tests also represent the documentation of the abstract repository API.
+All the classes composing the generic repository are located under the `src/repository` folder, including the unit tests that validate the logic of the generic repository implementation.
+These tests also represent the documentation for the generic repository.

 ### Motivation